RedisLabs/redislabs-docs/content/rc/billing-and-payments.md

     {{<image filename="images/rc/billing-update-billing-address.png" width="80%" alt="Deactivate the Use account address slider to specify a different billing address." >}}{{< /image >}}

     {{< note >}}
-Changing the billing address to your account will remove any payment methods associated with the old billing address.
+Changing the billing address for your account will remove any payment methods associated with the old billing address.
     {{< /note >}}

 4. Select the **Add Credit Card** button to save your changes.